-The project will take place at Hayton Castle Fields, a castle and community project based in West Cumbria in the north of England.
+The project took place at Hayton Castle Fields, a castle and community project based in West Cumbria in the north of England.
 Hayton Castle is on the fringes of the English Lake District overlooking the Solway Firth towards Scotland.

 More details can be found about AFF can be found by visiting:

-The project is kindly supported by Arts Council England, Allerdale Council and Cumbria Community Fund and is partnered with no.w.here and Hayton Castle Fields.
+The project was kindly supported by Arts Council England, Allerdale Council and Cumbria Community Fund and partnered with no.w.here and Hayton Castle Fields.